About

 I wanted to share my lessons in the “real-world”

 In 2012, I began serving the greater community in a different way.
-No longer as a student leader, but as a professional speaker, educator and facilitator.
+No longer as a student leader, but as a paid educator and facilitator.

-Meanwhile, my partner and I began creating our own love story and sharing it with others through relationshipzen.ca.
+Meanwhile, my partner and I began learning and codifying our relationship practices and skills, and sharing it with others through relationshipzen.ca.

-Eventually, we became relationship coaches who help courageous couples to co-create vibrant relationship through online education on communication, happiness, and fulfillment.
+Eventually, we became relationship coaches who help courageous couples to co-create thriving relationships through online education.

-I share this with you because I wholeheartedly believe that if you align your energy, purpose and discipline, you can achieve pretty much anything you set your path to.
+I share this with you because I wholeheartedly believe that there are multiple pathways to fulfillment.
+If you intentionally align your energy, purpose and discipline, you can achieve pretty much anything you set your path to.

 What is it that you want to set your life’s direction to?